rocksolidwebdesign/Zend-Framework-Doctrine-2-Example/README.rst

 Where To Go From Here
 =====================

+Finish the CRUD  for Comments as a  learning exercise, using the existing blog controller and views as a reference.

-Write some entities of your own using the Blog entities as reference.
+Write  some entities  of your  own using  the existing  Blog models views and controllers as a reference.

 Learn  more  about  both  Doctrine  and  Zend  Framework  in general, but specifically about Doctrine.

 * Associations
 * Using the Entity Manager